gabkub/bot-git/README.md

 ```
 5 - Ask colleagues when they want the English Day to be or just choose a random one.

-5 - modify the [configuration file](bin/config.json) following the template below
+6 - modify the [configuration file](bin/config.json) following the template below
 ```
 {
 	"Server": "Mattermost_server_IP",
-	"Port": "80(HTTP) / 443(HTTPS) / Mattermost listening port (default is 8065)",
+	"Port": "Mattermost_server_port", (HTTP=80/HTTPS=443/default=8065)
-	"Name": "bot_username",
+	"BotName": "bot_username",
 	"Password": "bot_password",
 	"TeamName": "team_name",
 	"EnglishDay": "englishday_weekday"
 }
 ```

-6 - Run the bot and enjoy it!
+7 - Run the bot and enjoy it!
 Use template:
 `@bot_username <command>`